Amine-bc/EmuOCPP/README.md

 It has been tested on a Ubuntu 24.04.1 LTS running on a VMware Virtual Machine and Python 3.12.3.

+> **Related Tool:** For packet inspection and compliance validation, see [CheckOCPP](https://github.com/vfg27/CheckOCPP) — a Wireshark dissector for OCPP traffic.
+Together, **EmuOCPP** and **CheckOCPP** provide a complete toolkit for simulating, analyzing, and validating OCPP communications.

 ## Features

 * The emulation supports **OCPP Security Profile 1**, **OCPP Security Profile 2** and **OCPP Security Profile 3**.
 However, it can also be used without any Security Profile.